snoopy910/strip-node/sequencer/doc.md

 * `SESSION_SECRET` - The secret key used to encrypt and decrypt session data.

-* `MESSAGE` - The message to be signed by the identity wallet.
+* `SALT` - The salt used to generate deterministic private keys for identity derivation from Google ID.

 * `ENABLE_OAUTH` - If set to true, the OAuth endpoints will be enabled.